Cruising into History and Explore the Great Gothic Cathedrals of Northern France

 Our week begins with a mid-morning Eurotunnel crossing to Calais and an easy onwards journey through the Opal Coast Regional Park to Amiens, where we are met by our Cathedrals Guide Julia Maassen.
 Julia introduces us to the magnificent UNESCO-listed Cathedral of Notre-Dame, which marked its 800th year in 2020.
 Amiens is the tallest of all the Gothic cathedrals to have been completed (Beauvais is taller, but incomplete).

-Over the next six days we cruise in stages between Péronne and Reims (or vice-versa), following the River Somme, the major 20th century commercial artery of the Canal du Nord, the lateral canals of the great Rivers Oise and Aisne, the summit canal which links these two rivers, and finally on to another summit canal which connects the Aisne and the Marne.
+Over the next five days we cruise in stages between Noyon and Reims (or vice-versa), following the lateral canals of the great Rivers Oise and Aisne, the summit canal which links these two rivers, and finally on to another summit canal which connects the Aisne and the Marne.
 Guests will enjoy lunch on board the boat, and a complimentary bar throughout cruising.
 There will also be opportunity for a towpath stroll along some of the canal sections where locks are closely spaced.
 There are even two tunnels to encounter including the 2.3km Souterrain de Braye-en-Laonnais, which passes under the French sector of the Western Front known as the Chemin des Dames.

-We may have completed our programme of cathedral visits, but there is still more historic architecture to be witnessed as we visit the Basilica of St-Quentin on travel-home day.
+This may complete our programme of cathedral visits, but there is still more historic architecture to be witnessed as we visit the Basilica of St-Quentin on travel-home day.
 There have been religious buildings on the site since the 4th century AD, repeatedly destroyed and rebuilt during the early middle ages.
 The present Basilica was constructed in stages between the 12th and 15th centuries.
 It was severely damaged in the Great War, and was only reopened in 1956 after extensive reconstruction.

 As we follow our waterways corridor, other highlights include our visit to the medieval hilltop fortress of Coucy-le-Château where again there are splendid views of the valleys of the Oise and Ailette from the ramparts.
-And we pause on the outskirts of Reims to visit a memorial to Pilot Officer Ian Mackenzie RAAF, killed steering his crippled Halifax bomber clear of housing in Reims in 1943.
+We visit the Museum of the Chemin des Dames battlefield at Oulches-le-Vallée-Foulon; and we pause on the outskirts of Reims to visit a memorial to Pilot Officer Ian Mackenzie RAAF, killed steering his crippled Halifax bomber clear of housing in Reims in 1943.
+We also include a lakeside lunch at the Golf Hotel alongside the Lac de L’Ailette, not far from Laon.

 Capacity on these tours is 40, so guests can look forward to the convivial company of a small group in an informal and relaxed setting, with no flying or long transfers and a big environmental plus.
 Because of uncertainty stemming from current travel restrictions Backwaters is accepting provisional bookings without deposit, and guests will not be asked to pay anything until the departure is confirmed three months prior to due date.